rbohan/mongodbworld2017/README.md

 * Windows: `Documents\My Tableau Repository\Datasources`

 Tableau will need to be restarted if you create a new or modify an existing `.tdc` file.

+Additional information regarding how to install the BI Connector for use with Tableau can be found in the [online documentation](https://docs.mongodb.com/bi-connector/master/connect/tableau/).

 ## Running the Demos